Mikelar/Getting_Cleaning_Data/CodeBook.md

 #####Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-#####These signals were used to estimate MEASURED VARIABLES of the feature vector for each pattern:
+#####These signals were used to estimate MEASURED VARIABLES of the feature vector for each pattern and they are all collected in "Measurement" variable:
-#####'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+#####'...XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 ######tBodyAcc...XYZ
 ######tGravityAcc...XYZ